bpucker/Overview/README.md

 ## Science Communication
 ### MybMonday
 Specific facts and research projects about MYB transcription factors are shared on a weekly basis via Twitter and LinkedIn using [#MybMonday](https://twitter.com/search?q=%23MybMonday&src=typed_query).
+All posts are collected in the [#MybMonday github repository](https://github.com/bpucker/MybMonday).

 ### FlavonoidFriday
 Specific facts and research projects about the flavonoid biosynthesis are shared on a weekly basis via Twitter and LinkedIn using [#FlavonoidFriday](https://twitter.com/search?q=%23FlavonoidFriday&src=typed_query&f=top).
+All posts are collected in the [#FlavonoidFriday github repository](https://github.com/bpucker/FlavonoidFriday).

 ## Tools